RetroReversing/retroReversing/pages/consoles/saturn/SegaSaturnSDK.md

 MPG | MPEG Video
 MTH | Math Library
 PCM | Audio PCM/AD-PCM playback
 SCL | (VDP2 Library?)
 SDD | Sound Driver source code (assembly)
-SHC | Hitachi SH C compile library source, only seems to implement one function `__sftra` SND | Sound Library
+SHC | Hitachi SHC compile library source, only seems to implement one function `__sftra` SND | Sound Library
 SPR | Sprite Library
 STM | Stream System Library

 ### SEGASMP (Samples)
-This contains tons of great samples of how to use all the libraries in the Sega Saturn development kit.
+This contains tons of great samples of how to use all the libraries in the Sega Saturn Development Kit.

 The samples are pre-compiled in the `COF` folder as valid Sega Saturn executables.